norcams/docs-enduser/docs/hpc.rst

 +---------------------------------+---------------------------------+

-Because of the various steps taken to ensure consistency and as little overhead as possible for HPC workloads, live migration of instances between compute hosts is not possible.
+Because of the various steps taken to ensure consistency and as little performance overhead as possible for HPC workloads, live migration of instances between compute hosts is not possible.
 Unlike normal instances, HPC instances will be subject to downtime due to planned and unplanned maintenance.

 ..
 WARNING::
    Continuous uptime can not be expected for HPC instances.
 Any